-Stress seems to be ubiquitous, many people feel caught in the rat race, have to do countless things at the same time while the clock is ticking.
-But what is stress exactly?
+Stress seems to be ubiquitous.
+Many people feel a lot of stress and are caught in the rat race.
+They have to do countless things at the same time while the clock is ticking.
+But what is it exactly?

 These reactions are triggered by the stress hormones adrenaline, norepinephrine and cortisol.
 They make the body ready to react in critical situations.
 The so-called eustress is, therefore, a completely natural physical reaction to a challenge.

-If we are constantly stressed, this can lead to sleep disturbances and nervousness, which can also end in burnout.
-Depression can also be a long-term consequence if stress reduction is not initiated early enough or strategies for coping with stress are not learned.
+If we are constantly concerned and worried, this can also lead to sleep disturbances and nervousness, which can end in burnout.
+Depression can be another long-term consequence if we don’t cut in early enough.

-Stress requires stress-free moments as compensation.
+Strain and worry require restful moments as compensation.
 Be good to yourself and plan such moments in your daily routine.
 Take time to prioritize your tasks according to importance.
-For example, autogenic training and Jacobsen progressive muscle relaxation can be helpful in initiating time to relax and relieve stress:
+Different techniques can be helpful to find some time to relax: